go-gitea/gitea/FEDERATION.md

 ## Migrations

 If you change your username or the name of repository, Gitea handles this similarly to how Mastodon does.
 Gitea will send a `Move` activity to your followers and update your actor to point to the new actor.

+Changing your instance or a repository's instance is more difficult, since this requires the data to be migrated between instances, but it could be handled in a similar way.